fdetre/dotfiles/README.md

-# Arch Linux installation with encryption
+# Arch Linux installation with encryption + Wayland configuration

 We're going to install an Arch Linux system with a full disk encryption except for the boot partition.